minego/phnx/README_DC.txt

 Modified profile-assistant.js to better handle display of retweets in history, mentions (still hides but processes list better), and favourites
 Modified main-assistant.js, status-assistant.js and tweet.js to fix searching of tags from tweets Modified compose.js to handle tweets that contain huge single words that when spanned (so with mentions, part x of x, etc), will create tweets larger than one 140.
 No longer locks up luna.
+Modified compose.js to ignore all special characters when attempting to shorten an html link (like '?').